PixelHir/lolav/README.md

 # FAQ
 ### Is it safe?
-Can i be banned for this?
+Can I be banned for this?
-Riot has been informed about this program and it is compliant with [League Client API Policies](https://developer.riotgames.com/league-client-apis.html).
+Riot has been informed and is aware about this program as it is compliant with [League Client API Policies](https://developer.riotgames.com/league-client-apis.html).
 It provides no gameplay advantage.

+### Program says that it cannot find League Client.
+Are you running League as Administrator?
+Try running the LolAV as admin as well, otherwise fill an issue.